-The following is a brief summary of the collation attributes and how they are specified using the ICU short form method
+The following is a brief summary of the collation attributes and how they are specified using the ICU short form method characters are of minor importance (that is, the variable character is ignored when comparing base characters).

 Each collation attribute is represented by an uppercase letter, which are listed in the following bullet points.
 The possible valid values for each attribute are given by codes shown within the parentheses.
 Some codes have general meanings for all attributes.
 X means to set the attribute off.
 O means to set the attribute on.
 D means to set the attribute to its default value.